 Your crew: Kilimanjaro Porters

-And if that isn’t enough, while at the end of the day the average trekker spends his or her time at camp moaning about the hardships they are suffering – in between cramming down mouthfuls of popcorn while clasping a steaming hot cup of tea.
+And that’s not all.
+At the end of the day’s walk, the average trekker spends his or her time at camp moaning about the hardships they are suffering.
+It’s a lamentation that is usually performed while cramming down mouthfuls of popcorn while clasping a steaming hot cup of tea.

-The most common cause of death, perhaps unsurprisingly given the ragged clothes many wear, is exposure.
-For this reason, if you see a porter dozing on the wayside and it’s getting a bit late, put aside your concerns about depriving him of some much needed shut-eye and wake him up: many are the tales of porters who have perished on Kilimanjaro because they took forty winks and then couldn’t find their way back to camp in the dark.
+The most common cause of death is exposure.
+This is perhaps unsurprisingly given the ragged clothes many wear.
+For this reason, if you see a porter dozing on the wayside and it’s getting a bit late, put aside your concerns about depriving him of some much needed shut-eye and wake him up.
+Many are the tales of porters who have perished on Kilimanjaro because they took forty winks and then couldn’t find their way back to camp in the dark.

 It’s this kind of horror story that has caused so much concern over recent years and led to the formation of organizations such as the Kilimanjaro Porters Assistance Project.

 How many porters do you need on Kilimanjaro?

 The first question regarding porters on Kilimanjaro is: how many do you actually need?
 This issue won’t actually concern many people, for agencies typically work this out for you.
 Those looking to save every last shilling, however, often ask the agency to cut down on the number of porters.